 Saumur is sparkling wine country.
 Vineyards planted on limestone soils give the grapes the bright acidity they need to make outstanding sparkling wines.
 This is the Loire’s biggest producer of bubbles – partly due to the geographical size of the region and the rules governing yield.
 Under the vineyards lie miles and miles of tunnels and caves, carved from the limestone – the perfect place to age these delicious, bright bubblies.

 “Saumur is sparkling wine country.”

-Most of the vineyards are found to the south of the city of Tours, planted on the slopes of the Loire and Cher rivers.
-Soils range from chalk, sand, gravel, clay and limestone pebbles but the most notable is tuffeau, a pourous limestone soil that contributes to the zesty acidity found in the grapes of Touraine.
+Most of the vineyards are found to the south of the city of Tours, planted on the slopes of the Loire and Cher Rivers.
+Soils range from chalk, sand, gravel, clay and limestone pebbles.
+The most notable soil type is tuffeau, a pourous limestone soil that contributes to the zesty acidity found in the grapes of Touraine.

 North of the Loire you’ll find three regions along the right and left banks of the Loir (no “e”!)
 River.

 The Upper (or Central/Centre) Loire is the smallest region, but it’s home to the most famous Loire appellations–Sancerre and Pouilly-Fumé.
 The Sauvignon Blanc from these two areas are emulated throughout the wine world.

 In many ways, this area has more in common with the Burgundy region of Chablis, ( only 70 miles/125 km to the east), than with the rest of the Loire Valley.
 The climate is what can be called semi-continental with big differences in the daytime and nighttime temperatures (the diurnal swing).
 Frost is always a concern during spring and fog engulfs the valley in the fall.